peter88213/nvhelp-en/source/view_menu.rst

 Work phase
-   Normal sections are highlighted if their completion status is behind the work phase defined in the `Book properties
+   Normal sections are highlighted if their completion status does not match the work phase defined in the `Book properties
    <book_view.html#writing-pogress>`__.